nih-cfde/training-and-engagement/docs/General-Tutorials/Jekyll_Tutorial.md

 `Launch`.

 A Ubuntu terminal window will appear and take a few minutes to finish installing.
+Set up a username and password.

+!!! note
-Set up a username and password. *Note the credentials setup are for using the bash window and need not match the computer logins*.
+    The credentials setup are for using the bash window and need not match the computer logins.

 Finally, set up local package database for Ubuntu: